Skip to main content

 {% for product in products if product.stock > 0 %}

-If using an existing filter to limit the number of products returned, append the IF statement to the end:
+• If you use an existing filter to limit products, append the IF statement:

 {% for product in products|limit(1)|reverse if product.stock > 0 %}